clearlydecoded/rest-messenger/README.md

 * **Q**: Can the POJO code be even cleaner? <br>
   **A**: YES! check out [Project Lombok](https://projectlombok.org/).
 You'll never write another getter/setter by hand again.
 The code is SO much cleaner looking.
 For an example, take a look at [`MaxSugarOrder.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrder.java) and [`MaxSugerOrderResponse.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrderResponse.java) in the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.

+* **Q**: Is there a way to get richer JSON when validation fails? <br>
+  **A**: YES!
+In your host application (e.g., rest-messenger-demo) intercept `com.clearlydecoded.messenger.exception.ValidationException` and extract names of individual fields that failed validation as well as validation error message for each field.
+(The `ValidationException` contains a list of `ValidationErrorInfo` objects).
+Spring Framework has several methods of intercepting exceptions (e.g., `@ControllerAdvice`).
+See a concise article on the subject [here](http://www.baeldung.com/exception-handling-for-rest-with-spring).

 * **Q**: How do I version my API? <br>
   **A**: At the moment, the only way to version the API is to provide a different string-based type identifier in your message POJO.
 For example, if you had `GreetMeMessage` as the string-based type identifier and your POJO needs to change to a different version of the message, create another message class and identify it with `GreetMeMessagev2`.